awslabs/damo/USAGE.md

 Overview
 ========

 `damo` provides a subcommands based interface.
 Every subcommand provides `-h` option, which provides the minimal usage of it.
-Currently, the tool supports two subcommands, record and report.

 Recording Data Access Pattern